cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 deleting another-classifier api
 ```

-Running `cortex delete` will free up cluster resources and allow Cortex to scale to the minimum number of instances you specified during cluster installation.
+Running `cortex delete` will free up cluster resources and allow Cortex to scale down to the minimum number of instances you specified during cluster installation.
 It will not spin down your cluster.

 Any questions? [chat with us](https://gitter.im/cortexlabs/cortex).